 Britain

-One of the essential visits If you are planning a tourist trip to Scotlandit's Stirling, a medieval town that had a prominent place in the history of scotland and is situated on the side of a hill crowned by a large castle.
+One of the essential visits If you are planning a tourist trip to Scotlandit's Stirling, a small medieval city that had a prominent place in the history of scotland and is located on the side of a hill crowned by a large castle.

 Stirling You find it in the central area of the Lowlands Scottish Lowlands, about 70 kilometers west of Edinburgh, from where you arrive in an hour.